Aegisub/aegisite/source/docs/3.0/Video.html.md

 [[img/Dummy_video.png]]{: class="center"}

-* **Resolution**
+Resolution
->  The resolution of the dummy video in pixels.
-There are a few pre-defined
->  choices in the dropdown menu; you can also specify the size yourself.
-Note
->  that since the dummy video is RGB there are no particular restrictions with
->  regards to odd widths/heights.
+: The resolution of the dummy video in pixels.
+There are a few pre-defined choices in the dropdown menu; you can also specify the size yourself.
+Note that since the dummy video is RGB there are no particular restrictions with regards to odd widths/heights.

-* **Colour**
+Colour
->  The colour of the video surface.
-The color is solid by default; tick the box
->  "checkerboard pattern" if you want some more variation.
+: The colour of the video surface.
+The color is solid by default; tick the box "checkerboard pattern" if you want some more variation.

-* **Frame rate**
+Frame rate
->  Determines how long each frame is displayed by setting the number of frames
->  per second (fps).
-Note that it is in fact possible to load VFR timecodes
->  with dummy video.
+: Determines how long each frame is displayed by setting the number of frames per second (fps).
+Note that it is in fact possible to load VFR timecodes with dummy video.

-* **Duration**
+Duration
->  The duration of the video in frames.
-Below this number is shown the
->  resulting duration in hours/minutes/seconds.
+: The duration of the video in frames.
+Below this number is shown the resulting duration in hours/minutes/seconds.
+{: .horizontal-narrow}

 ## Playing video ##